 \subsection{Rényi DP accounting}

-Before training, we need to setup our Rényi DP accountant that has to do the following: (1) pick an order $\hat{\alpha}$ for which to measure the privacy loss in Rényi DP, (2) set a noise variance $\sigma_\text{leaf}^2$ that is applied to the leaves and (3) set an upper bound on the individual privacy loss of our training, so that we can utilize an individual Rény filter.
+Our Rényi DP accountant picks an order $\hat{\alpha}$ to measure the privacy loss in Rényi DP, sets noise variance $\sigma_\text{leaf}^2$ that is applied to the leaves and sets an upper bound on the individual privacy loss of our training, so that we can utilize an individual Rény filter.

-\boldparagraph{Description of algorithm} Our Rényi DP accountant (c.f. ~\Cref{alg:initialization}) iterates over pairs of order $\alpha$ and noise variance $\sigma_\text{leaf}^2$ and uses ~\Cref{cor:train_single_tree} (line \ref{alg:initialization_single_tree}) to compute the Rényi DP privacy leakage of order $\alpha$ for subsampled training of a single tree when applying noise with variance $\sigma_\text{leaf}^2$ in the leaves.
+\boldparagraph{Description of algorithm.} Our Rényi DP accountant (cf. \Cref{alg:initialization}) iterates over pairs of order $\alpha$ and noise variance $\sigma_\text{leaf}^2$ and uses ~\Cref{cor:train_single_tree_rdp_main_body} (line \ref{alg:initialization_single_tree}) to compute the Rényi DP privacy leakage of order $\alpha$ for subsampled training of a single tree when applying noise with variance $\sigma_\text{leaf}^2$ in the leaves.
 The accountant investigates orders of $\alpha\geq 2$ as for other $\alpha$ the privacy amplification by subsampling of ~\Cref{thmsubsampling} does not apply.
-Next, the accountant applies RDP sequential composition (c.f. ~\Cref{thmrdpsequentialcomposition}) to account for the number of training rounds (line \ref{alg:initialization_sequential_composition}) and converts this RDP bound to an approximate DP bound using ~\Cref{thmrdpadpconversion}.
-Over all orders $\alpha$ and all noise scales $\sigma_\text{leaf}^2$ the accountant picks the pair that satisfies the following condition: the converted ADP bound is close to the user-specified privacy budget, and the noise scale is minimal (line \ref{alg:initialization_pick}).
+Next, the accountant applies RDP sequential composition (cf. \Cref{thmrdpsequentialcomposition}) to account for the number of training rounds (line \ref{alg:initialization_sequential_composition}) and converts this RDP bound to a $(\varepsilon, \delta)$-DP bound using \Cref{cor:rdp_to_dp}.
+Over all orders $\alpha$ and all noise variances $\sigma_\text{leaf}^2$ the accountant picks the pair that satisfies the following condition: the converted $(\varepsilon, \delta)$ bound is close to the user-specified privacy budget and the noise variance is minimal (line \ref{alg:initialization_pick}).